 - 1 teaspoon vanilla extract

-- 1 cup coconut sugar (or white sugar)
+- 1 cup granulated white sugar (or coconut sugar)

-- ¾ cup all-purpose flour (or 1 cup almond meal for gluten freel)
+- ¾ cup all-purpose flour (or 1 cup almond meal for gluten-free)

 - Optional: ½ cup peanut butter (melted in microwave)